emfarih/remember-my-wallet/README.md

 - **Offline-Only Mode**: The app prevents all external communication, ensuring complete privacy.
 - **Network Lockdown**: Disables all communication when the app is opened for enhanced security.
 All network requests, including HTTP, sockets, and other protocols, are blocked.
-- **Secure Seed Storage**: Users can input and securely store a 24-word seed phrase.
+- **Secure Seed Storage**: Instead of storing the actual seed phrase, the app securely stores the index of the shuffled wordlist for added security.
+- **Shuffled Wordlist**: The 24-word seed phrase is mapped to a shuffled version of the BIP39 wordlist, preventing direct exposure of the original phrase.
-- **Memory Quiz Game**: A game to test and reinforce the user's memory of the seed phrase by presenting six random words per session.
+- **Memory Quiz Game**: A game to test and reinforce the user's memory of the seed phrase by dynamically generating questions based on shuffled word indices.
-- **Seed Reset Option**: Users can reset their stored seed phrase and re-enter a new one.
+- **Seed Reset Option**: Users can reset their stored seed phrase and re-enter a new one, triggering a new shuffle.
-- **High Security**: Encryption and security best practices will be implemented to protect stored data.
+- **High Security**: Encryption and security best practices are implemented to protect stored data.

 ## Installation